PERF 1016 Popular Music Histories

 Coordinator John Encarnacao Opens in new window

 Description Students will explore some of the most significant trajectories of popular music of the last 100 years.
 Each week will look a different facet of popular music history, stretching from the stars of the early years of the recorded music industry to the development of electronic dance music.
-The unit will touch upon folk, jazz, blues, rock, soul, funk, pop, disco, metal, punk, and hip hop to offer a necessarily incomplete tapestry of music scenes, chains of influence, and theories on the points of origin of styles and genres.
+The subject will touch upon folk, jazz, blues, rock, soul, funk, pop, disco, metal, punk, and hip hop to offer a necessarily incomplete tapestry of music scenes, chains of influence, and theories on the points of origin of styles and genres.
 Concepts that will be investigated include the relationship of recording and dissemination technologies with popular music creation; the notion of a "mainstream" and its margins; and the idea of a grand narrative of popular music history, including the problems of canonicity.

 School Humanities & Comm Arts